 A charmap file defines symbols for character binary encodings.
 The localedef command uses this file to map character symbols in a locale source file to the character encodings.
-Example 7-1 shows a fragment of the source file, ISO8859-1.cmap, used for the de_DE.ISO8859-1@example locale being developed in this chapter.
-Appendix E contains this file in its entirety.
+Example 7-1 shows a fragment of the ISO8859-1.cmap source file that is used in the fr_FR.ISO8859-1@example locale being developed in this chapter.
+Section E.1 contains the ISO8859-1.cmap file in its entirety.